-A Substantial improvement does not include any project aimed solely at bringing a structure into compliance with existing state or local health, sanitary, or safety code specifications necessary to ensure safe living conditions.
+A Substantial Improvement does not include any project aimed solely at bringing a structure into compliance with existing state or local health, sanitary, or safety code specifications necessary to ensure safe living conditions.
 It also excludes any alteration of a structure listed on the National Register of Historic Places or on a State Inventory of Historic Places.
 Structural repairs, reconstruction, or improvements that do not meet this definition are considered "minor improvements".

-Federal regulations prohibit substantial improvements whenever a property is located within a floodplain without elevating or floodproofing the structure to the required height above the Base Flood Elevation (BFE).
+Federal regulations prohibit substantial improvements whenever a property is located within a floodplain without elevating or floodproofing the structure to the required height above the Base Flood Elevation (BFE).28

-A Regulated Floodway comprises the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.
-This is the segment of the floodplain that will generally carry the flow of flood waters during a flood and is typically the area of greatest risk to structures in the floodplain.
-No HUD financial assistance may be approved for any action located in a floodway unless an exception listed in 24 C.F.R. § 55.8(a) applies.
+A Regulated Floodway comprises the channel of a river or other watercourse and the adjacent land areas that must be reserved to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.
+This segment of the floodplain will generally carry the flow of flood waters during a flood and is typically the area of greatest risk to structures in the floodplain.